 Curiously, Nero initially fiddled-or was that squiddled?-while the police cordoned downtown core of a twilit Los Angeles that was heading down the dire path leading to the L.A. of BLADE RUNNER burned in the last restless and combative nights before New Year’s Eve 1999 ushered in the new millennium.
 These riotous streets of fire reminded us that the equally dark and violent events of THE CROW took place on the All Devil’s Night on the 30th of October before Hallowe’en.
 Indeed, the non-stop rock and roll of STRANGE DAYS-some of it live-evoked the non-stop rockin roll of AMERICAN GRAFFITI-some of it also live-as well as the non-stop rock n roll of STREETS OF FIRE and its dark and despondent tenth anniversary rebuttal, THE CROW, some of it live in those three films, as well-how fitting that Deep Forest’s ‘Coral Lounge’ clocked in at 3:27 on the incomplete soundtrack.
 Heck, even COLOR OF NIGHT featured Spoon live at the Whisky when that film’s action switched from New York to L.A.

-When he wasn’t driving, Nero frantically peddled SQUID recordings or tried to persuade people to wear SQUID headsets and record experiences for him-particularly sexual experiences-that he could sell to addicts known as wireheads.
+When he wasn’t driving, Nero frantically peddled SQUID playback recordings, emphasizing as a selling point that playback users could not be hurt in any way as they were experiencing another person’s experiences, not reality.
+Nero also tried to persuade people to wear SQUID headsets and record experiences for him-particularly sexual experiences-that he could sell to addicts known as wireheads.
 Of course, these SQUID headsets evoked similar experience recording devices encountered in the allegorical literary art of William Gibson, including the apparent sensory perception (ASP) decks of the short story, ‘Fragments Of A Hologram Rose’ (1977), the superconducting quantum interference detectors (Squids) of the short story, ‘Johnny Mnemonic’ (1981), and the simstim of his allegorical novel, Neuromancer (1984), wistfully linking the film to the Skyrocking year of 1977 and the Last Good Year of film art-as well as one of the first years of the dread Zone Wars.
 Nero’s tragicomic SQUID hustling reminded us that in 1995 Lucas was also doing his best to peddle computer generated imagery (CGI) enhanced film art to the film art community so as to prevent film set fatalities, reaffirming Nero’s implicit link to Lucas.
 Indeed, the fact that Nero was adamantly opposed to sanctioning or selling SQUID recordings of people’s deaths affirmed that he wanted SQUID recordings to enhance and promote life, like Lucas wanted CGI to enhance film art and save lives on sets.

 Shortly after, Nero also gave up on his ill advised dream to reconnect with his lost and lamented love, the faithless Faith, who had been in league with Peltier, a dream that had clearly been in the wrong since the mirror image of Nero had silently appeared as he blissed out to that SQUID playback of Faith at the beginning of the film.
-Instead, Nero finally dropped SQUID runner fantasies and embraced the loving reality of Mace, reminding us that Cody dropped Aim and turned to the real McCoy at the end of STREETS OF FIRE.
+Instead, Nero finally dropped SQUID runner fantasies and embraced the loving reality of Mace, reminding us that after Cody dropped Aim and walked forlornly out of the Diamond at the end of STREETS OF FIRE, he was soon given a ride by the real McCoy.
 Thus, Bigelow and Cameron also implied their hope that Lucas would finally leave behind CGI fantasies and Spielberg and return to his effects free cinematic roots.
 And so a symbolic Lucas fell down the vertiginous heights of true love with the Afro-Queen of his THX 1138 hologram dreams as the pumped L.A. crowds first rioted and battled the police in an ending that evoked the equally riotous and loving conclusion of another allegorical Rush film, GETTING STRAIGHT (1970)-the film also alluded to the epic allegorical Rush film, THE STUNTMAN (1980)-before everyone cheered on the arrival of the new millennium in the ecstatically eucatastrophic end.